 This demonstrates why Amazon has been such an exceptional stock, but it’s also demonstrates how upside surprises are often overlooked by investors.

 Why is this true?
-Because people hate losses much more than they love gains (*prospect theory has entered the chat*).
+Because people hate losses much more than they love gains.
 As a result, they spend far more time thinking about downside surprises (market crashes) than upside surprises (extraordinary growth).
 Nevertheless, upside surprises happen more often than people realize.

 One area where this true is in retirement.
 The common cultural fear is to “run out of money in retirement”, but the evidence suggests that the opposite (i.e. growing your wealth in retirement) is far more likely.